-Entitlement to transport will be regularly reviewed, taking into account special educational needs and/or disability, mobility or medical needs, as well as any exceptional circumstances.
+Entitlement to transport will be regularly reviewed, considering special educational needs and/ or disability, mobility or medical needs, as well as any exceptional circumstances.
 Relevant supporting professional evidence will be required.

 The Council has responsibility to ensure children's needs are addressed, this may include travel assistance which facilitates the best opportunity for developing independence.